Reef Aquarium Gloves Product Review:

 They are bright yellow gloves, made by a company called Atlas.
 The pair I bought was only $8, so I thought, “I’ll give it a shot.”
 (UPDATE–I’ve noticed the price is fluctuating a bit online right now in the $10 range).

 For eight bucks, I was expecting a piece of junk…and even after the package arrived…I was still thinking they might be junk.

 The packaging isn’t much.
 The gloves come in a clear plastic bag.
-There is a no frills Atlas label on the front.
-Perfectly adequate and unremkable at the same time.
+There is a no-frills Atlas label on the front.
+Perfectly adequate and unremarkable at the same time.

 The gloves are 26 inches long.
 When I compared this to the Coralife brand gloves, they are 2 inches shorter.
 I wasn’t sure if I would miss the 2 inches or not.
 I was actually a bit concerned about that.

 I’m not a large guy, by any stretch, I’m 5’10, and I found out today that my arm span is almost exactly 26 inches.
 The gloves fit all the way up my arm to the armpit.
 So I didn’t need the extra 2 inches.